kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

               [] Indicates messages protected using keys
                  derived from [sender]_application_traffic_secret_N.

-             Figure 1: Message Flow for Full KEMTLS Handshake Post-quantum KEMs that can be added are shown as part of the key_share and signature_algorithms extensions
+             Figure 1: Message Flow for KEM-Authentication Handshake
 ~~~~~

-The handshake can be thought of in four phases compared to the
+When using KEMs for authentication, the handshake can be thought of in four
-three ones from TLS 1.3.
-It achieves both post-quantum confidentiality and
+phases compared to the three ones from TLS 1.3.
+It achieves both confidentiality
-post-quantum authentication (certificate-based).
+and authentication (certificate-based).

-In the Key Exchange phase, the client sends the ClientHello
+After the Key Exchange and Server Parameters phase of TLS 1.3 handshake, the
-message, which contains a random nonce (ClientHello.random); its
-offered protocol versions; a list of symmetric cipher/HKDF hash pairs; a set
-of KEM key shares and/or hybrid key shares (if using a hybrid mode); and
-potentially additional extensions.

-The server processes the ClientHello, and determines the appropriate
-cryptographic parameters for the connection: if both a Post-quantum
-KEM has been advertised for usage in key_shares and signature_algorithms
-extension, then KEMTLS is supported by the client.

-The server then responds with its own ServerHello, which indicates the
-negotiated connection parameters.
-The combination of the ClientHello and the ServerHello determines the shared
-keys.
-The ServerHello contains a "key_share" extension with the server's
-ephemeral Post-Quantum KEM share; the server's share MUST be in the same group
-as one of the client's shares.
-If a hybrid mode is in use, the ServerHello
-contains a "key_share" extension with the server's ephemeral hybrid
-share, which MUST be in the same group as the client's shares, and the
-post-quantum one.

-The server then sends two messages to establish the Server
-Parameters:

-* EncryptedExtensions:  responses to ClientHello extensions that are
-  not required to determine the cryptographic parameters, other than
-  those that are specific to individual certificates.

-* CertificateRequest:  in KEMTLS, only certificate-based client
-  authentication is desired, so the server sends the desired parameters
-  for that certificate.
-This message is omitted if client authentication
-  is not desired.

-Then, the client and server exchange implicity authenticated messages.
+client and server exchange implicity authenticated messages.
-KEMTLS uses the same set of messages every time that certificate-based
+KEM-based authentication uses the same set of messages every time that
-authentication is needed.
+certificate-based authentication is needed.
 Specifically:

 * Certificate:  The certificate of the endpoint and any per-certificate
   extensions.
 This message is omitted by the client if the server
   did not send CertificateRequest (thus indicating that the client
   should not authenticate with a certificate).
 The Certificate
-  should include a long-term public KEM key.
-If a hybrid mode is in
+  should include a long-term KEM public key.
-  use, the Certificate should also include a hybrid long-term public
-  key.

 * KEMEncapsulation: A key encapsulation against the certificate's long-term
   public key, which yields an implicitly authenticated shared secret.